 The Dunn Gardens has a rich archive.
 The entire index is available by clicking the following link.
-DUNN GARDENS ARCHIVES
+DUNN GARDENS ARCHIVE

 In 1914, Arthur Dunn purchased 10 acres of undeveloped rural land in what is now the Broadview neighborhood of Seattle.
 The gently sloping property was extensively wooded, had ample open space for garden development, and commanded sweeping views of Puget Sound and the Olympic Mountains to the west.
 In May 1915, Arthur Dunn approached the Olmsted Brothers, the renowned landscape design firm of Brookline, Massachusetts, to locate a cottage and prepare a landscape plan for what would become the Dunn family's summer "country place."